Biden outlines ‘Day One’ agenda of executive actions

 “These executive actions will deliver relief to the millions of Americans that are struggling in the face of these crises,” Klain said in the memo.
 “President-elect Biden will take action — not just to reverse the gravest damages of the Trump administration — but also to start moving our country forward.”

+Providing a path to citizenship for millions of immigrants in the U.S. illegally will be part of Biden’s agenda, according to people briefed on his plans.
+Ali Noorani, president of the National Immigration Forum and among those briefed, said immigrants would be put on an eight-year path.
+There would be a faster track for those in the Deferred Action for Childhood Arrivals program, which shields people from deportation who came to the U.S. as children, and for those from strife-torn countries with temporary status.

-The next day, Thursday, Klain said Biden would sign orders related to the COVID-19 outbreak aimed at reopening schools and businesses and expanding virus testing.
+On Thursday, the new president’s second day in office, Biden would sign orders related to the COVID-19 outbreak aimed at reopening schools and businesses and expanding virus testing, Klain said.
 The following day, Friday, will see action on providing economic relief to those suffering the economic costs of the pandemic.

 In the following week, Klain said, Biden would take additional actions relating to criminal justice reform, climate change and immigration — including a directive to speed the reuniting of families separated at the U.S.-Mexico border under Trump’s policies.